eNMS-automation/eNMS/docs/automation/services.rst

 list of all passed and failed objects.

 In Mattermost, if the ``Mattermost Channel`` is not set, the default ``Town Square`` will be used.

-- "Send notification" Enable sending results notification checkbox
-- "Notification Method": choose among mail, slack or mattermost.
-- "Notification header": will be displayed at the beginning of the notification.
-- "Include Result Link in summary": whether the notification contains a link to the results.
-- "Mail recipients": (separated by comma) if left empty, the recipients defined in the administration panel will be used.
-- "Display only failed nodes": the notification will not include devices for which the service ran successfully.

 Variable substitution
 ---------------------